audiojs/audio/README.md

 })
 ```

 Source can be syncronous, asynchronous or stream.
-Sync source sets contents immediately, async source waits for it to load and stream source puts audio into recording state, updating contents gradually until input stream finishes or max duration is reached.
+Sync source sets contents immediately, async source waits for it to load and stream source puts audio into recording state, updating contents gradually until input stream ends or max duration reaches.

 | source type | meaning | method |
 |---|---|---|